mslinn/GoogleOauthPlay/README.md

   b.
 Click **Create client ID**.
 The following message appears.
 I can't figure out how to change the password:

 > Your private key's password is `notasecret`.
-You must present this passowrd to use the key.
+You must present this password to use the key.
 There is only one copy of this key.
  You are responsible for downloading it and storing it securely.
 Click **Download private key** and save it with the name **googleKey.p12**.

   c.
 Click **Create new Server key...** and leave the `Accept requests from these server IP addresses` blank, then click **Create**.